artschwagerb/artschwagerb.github.io/projects.md

 ---

 # Projects
+ - Okta
- - Active Directory to Okta Migration
+   - Active Directory
+   - Google Workspace
- - On-Premise Servers and Google Cloud to Azure Migration
+ - Cloud Migration to Azure
  - Terraform all the Things
+   - Azure
+   - Google Cloud
+   - Okta
+ - MDM Migration (Workspace ONE to Kandji and Intune)